Typical symptoms of low mood include: - Low self esteem - Worrying - ...

 4 tips to help you stop a panic attack quickly

 Panic attacks can be scary and overwhelming, but there are things you can do to control your symptoms and bring the attack to a quicker stop.
-Anxiety advisor Marianna Kilburn talks us through her top tips for stopping panic attacks.
+Mental wellbeing advisor Marianna Kilburn talks us through her top tips for stopping panic attacks.

 An introduction to stopping panic attacks